Coping with Grief and Loss

 - Do what comforts, sustains, and recharges.

-Each one of us has an individual style of coping with painful times.
+Each one of us has a unique style of coping with painful circumstances.
 The list above may help you generate ideas about how to manage your feelings of grief.
-Talking to friends who have dealt with loss in the past can help you generate new ways of coping.
-Only you know what coping skills will be best for you.
-Healthy coping skills are important in resolving a loss.
-They cannot take away your feelings of loss.
-They can, however, help you move forward in the healing process.
+Talking to friends who have dealt with a similar loss can also help you consider new ways of coping.
+Healthy coping skills are important in resolving a loss and only you know what coping skills will work best for you.
+While these strategies cannot take away your feelings of loss, they can help you move forward in the healing process.

 WHERE CAN YOU FIND SUPPORT?

 It is often helpful to talk about the loss.
-The Loyola Counseling Center offers free and confidential counseling.
+The Loyola Counseling Center offers individual counseling and bereavement support for students.
+We’re in Humanities 150.
+Counseling services are free and confidential.
 Call 410-617-CARE (2273) for information and to make an appointment.
-Campus Ministry is also here to support you.
-Please call 410-617-2222 to talk with a campus minister.